-We value, respect and leverage the unique contributions of people of diverse backgrounds, experiences and perspectives, and we have zero tolerance for any form of discrimination, bullying and harassment in the workplace.
+We appreciate and respect the individual contributions from those of diverse backgrounds, experiences, and viewpoints.
+We stand firmly against any kind of discrimination, bullying, or harassment within our workspace.

-As set forth in our Human Resource Policy, we are committed to providing equal opportunities for our employees throughout their careers, including fair recruitment, remuneration, training, promotion, and termination practices.

-Our employees undergo an annual performance appraisal exercise, where we assess their performance and evaluate their suitability for salary increment, bonuses and career advancement opportunities accordingly.
+As outlined in our Human Resource Policy, our dedication lies in ensuring equal opportunities to all our employees in every phase of their professional journey, including equitable recruitment, pay, training, promotions, and termination practices.
+Every year, our employees undergo a performance evaluation to determine their performance levels and based on the results, we make decisions regarding salary adjustments, bonuses, and potential career progression opportunities.

-In FY2022, Datapulse employed a total of 16 employees for our investment operations in Singapore and our hotel operations in Korea.
+In FY2023, Datapulse employed a total of 26 employees for our investment operations in Singapore and our hotel operations in Korea.
+On top of accurate records on employee diversity, we strive to maintain a balanced gender ratio at all levels in our workforce.
 A detailed breakdown of our employees by age and gender is as follows: